- Backyards continue to be a way to extend square footage, even during colder months.

 - They should consider decorating “rooms” of the yard but also have a place to store items when storms and winds come.

 Spending time outdoors at the height of the pandemic was a way to get fresh air, exercise safely, and expand living quarters.
-Now, nearing two years later, an outdoor retreat has become even more sought after, causing homeowners and design professionals to get creative in maximizing square footage.
+Now, nearing three years later, an outdoor retreat has become even more sought after, causing homeowners and design professionals to get creative in maximizing square footage.

 Whether homeowners have a big suburban yard, rural acreage, or a small urban balcony, there are multiple ways to take advantage of the space, even in winter.
 They can pile on layers or follow the Swedish mantra of Friluftsliv, which translates to “open-air living and the value of spending time in remote locations for spiritual and physical well-being.”

 The key isn’t the size of their space, or which activities homeowners do, but taking advantage of Mother Nature’s gifts—air, sky, clouds, sun, and greenery.

 Millennials and other new homeowners have become particularly adept at using their yards for almost everything—from camping out with a tent and fire pit to organizing a staycation, or setting up an alternative office when they need a break from their indoor space, says Kris Kiser, president and CEO of TurfMutt Foundation, the education arm of the Alexandria, Va.-based Outdoor Power Equipment Institute, which encourage enjoyment of nature.